BellaArenas/OptiML/README.md

 # OptiML

 ## Description
 OptiML is a comprehensive machine learning tool designed to streamline the process of data analysis, model training, and result visualization.
-It offers a user-friendly interface for handling various machine learning tasks, primarily focused on drug development and bioinformatics.
+It offers a user-friendly interface for handling various machine learning tasks, with a future goal of focusing on drug development and bioinformatics.

 ## Key Features
 - **Data Preprocessing:** Functions for classifying column types and preprocessing data.